ballerina-attic/docs-ballerina-vscode-extension/en/docs/debugging/debug.md

 ### Ballerina `launch.json` attributes

-The auto-generated `launch.json` file consists of three main configurations named `Ballerina Debug`, `Ballerina Test` and `Ballerina Remote`
+The auto-generated `launch.json` file consists of three main configurations named `Ballerina Debug`, `Ballerina Test`, and `Ballerina Remote`.

 Each configuration supports a different set of attributes, which will be provided via IntelliSense completion suggestions.